saiful1213/Health-Care/README.md

 #### (C).
 "12"

-   right answer is string 12. because of string concatination. data type of "a" is number but "b" is string. that's why the answer will be "12".
+   the right answer is string 12. because of string concatenation. the data type of "a" is a number but "b" is a string. that's why the answer will be "12".
 </p>
 </details>